Natsoro/Markdown-exercises/Exercise1.md

 [Reference](Reference.md)

-Write "Reference" quare brackets and name of the file with extension between round brackets to do link to another file.
+Write "Reference" between square brackets and name of the file with extension between round brackets to do link to another file.

 <!-- Example of an image -->